giild/ScarabApp/README.md

 ![Layer Activation Output](./screenshot/profile_activation_heatmap.png)

 Visualize the layer activations with heatmaps to get a better understanding why predictions are wrong.
+Identify common patterns in prediction errors by comparing the output activations.

-### View Test Dataset errors
+### View Dataset Results

 ![Test Dataset errors](./screenshot/epoch_test_img_report.png)

-Quickly view the prediction accuracy for the test dataset.
+View the prediction for the test dataset with thumbnails and quickly identify which records had errors.
+Search and filter the errors to identify common patterns causing prediction failtures.

 ### Accuracy & Loss Chart